satriahelmy/ml-capstone/README.md

-# Electricity Theft Detection using Machine Learning - ML Capstone Project
+# ML Capstone Project

 ## 📌 Project Goal
-Build a classification model that detects potential electricity theft based on historical customer data.
 This Capstone Project is a demonstration of the skills acquired through the Professional Certificate in Machine Learning & Artificial Intelligence from Imperial College London.
-Potential project areas is about electricity theft detection.

 ## 🚀 Tools
 - Python